ans-group/docs.ukfast.co.uk/source/domains/domains/faqs/how-do-i-renew-a-domain.md

       :description: Domain Name FAQ How do I renew a domain?
 ```

 There are three ways that you can renew domains with UKFast.

-Firstly, you can set your domains to :doc`Auto Renew<how-do-i-set-my-domains-to-auto-renew>`
+Firstly, you can set your domains to [auto renew](how-do-i-set-my-domains-to-auto-renew).

 You can also renew them when nearing expiry through MyUKFast.

-In your list of domains under the Domains tab, it will highlight the ones that are about to expire in red, and under Status will say expiring'.
+In your list of domains under the Domains tab, it will highlight the ones that are about to expire in red, and under Status will say 'expiring'.

 Select the domain you wish to renew, or use the Advanced Filter option to see all the domains that are about to expire.